Ernest T. Bass: Character overview

 In Episode #133, "The Education of Ernest T. Bass", he tries to impress his love interest Ramona (whom he always calls "Romena") by getting an education.
 It is revealed that he cannot read or write, except for a few posted signs around town and in the hills.
 (This is somewhat contradictory to earlier episodes, in which he often throws rocks with written notes attached.)
 Ernest T. attends Helen Crump's elementary school class, where he quickly becomes an obnoxious nuisance.
 After she smacks him with a ruler for being disruptive, Ernest T. begins to bond with Miss Crump, calling her his "mother figure," in his signature drawl.
 Fed up, Helen decides (on Andy's advice) to graduate Ernest T., despite the fact that he didn't complete his education.
 She gives him his "diploma," which is simply a certificate stating that he knows some arithmetic, can read and write some words, and knows the boundaries of the United States.
 In a touching ceremony, she announces that Ernest T. Bass has received his diploma for "learning".

 Ernest T. Bass' final appearance was in Episode #162, "Malcolm at the Crossroads."
 He is fired as a crossing guard in favor of Malcolm Merriweather, played by Bernard Fox.
 When Bass first saw Malcolm on the job, he said, "Looks like a octopus!"
+When he learns Malcolm is from England, Ernest swears a blood feud based on his Irish ancestors' history of British oppression.
+Bass challenges “the English-ter” Malcolm to a duel to end the feud until Andy convinces Bass that Malcolm's mother was born in County Cork.

 Despite appearing in only five episodes during the series' entire run, Ernest T. Bass is one of The Andy Griffith Show's best remembered characters, and remains a fan favorite.
 Morris, along with Griffith, Knotts, and many other cast members reprised his role in the 1986 TV movie Return to Mayberry.